gidl/gidl/README.md

-# Migrate to low-latency services conveniently
+# Migrate to low-latency messaging conveniently

 ## What is GIDL?
 GIDL **translates between the Interface Definition Languages (IDLs)** of these messaging frameworks: